Reduction modeling tool J-SimRapid

 Reduction Model with beam element Supports Large deformation and crash for Efficient Development

-In concept design, it is required to examine component shapes and sets necessary to satisfy product performance in a short time.
+In concept design, it is required to examine component shapes and layouts necessary to satisfy product performance in a short time.

 The new reduction model offered by J-SimRapid enables the following: